mongomock/mongomock/README.rst

  docker-compose build
  docker-compose run --rm mongomock

-If you need/want tox to recreate it's environments, you can override the container command by running:
+If you need/want tox to recreate its environments, you can override the container command by running:

 .. code-block:: bash